-Considering the negative impact debt settlement can have on your credit score, it is reasonable to think about whether the advantages of debt settlement outweigh the disadvantages.
+Considering the negative impact debt settlement can have on your credit score, it is reasonable to consider whether the advantages of debt settlement outweigh the disadvantages.

-While painful in the short term, debt settlement can be the best option to help you avoid bankruptcy and its negative consequences.
-In addition, after settlements are made, a consumer’s credit report is updated to indicate that the account has been resolved.
-Getting out of debt in this way sets you back on the path to financial well-being.
+While painful in the short term, using this strategy to settle a debt can be the best option to help you avoid bankruptcy and its negative consequences.
+After settlements are made, a consumer’s credit report is updated to indicate that the debt has been resolved.